UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 increase in the rate of map assimilation into Macrostrat.
 Our task for the next phase of the project is to speed up this pipeline

-From the hackathon:

-- I validated that the basic structure of the pipeline was sound.
-For example, that it made sense to have a "customizable" step for "scraping" maps from a given location (I wrote a "scraper" for S3 buckets for the hackathon in maybe half an hour).
+At the hackathon, we learned that the basic structure of the pipeline was sound.
+For example, that it made sense to have a "customizable" step for "scraping" maps from a given location

+- (We wrote custom "scraper" for S3 buckets for the hackathon in maybe half an hour).
 - I "learned" that the pipeline, as currently, implemented, has far too many human touch points to be effective when well-packaged maps are coming in quickly.

+- However, some steps, particularly the HITL step , is unwieldy

 Next steps: